 We now define the interaction picture density matrix $\rho_I$ as

 so that

 This equation admits an iterative solution of the form

-This equation is considerably simplified in the limit where $\gamma$ is large: in this case, the end-mirror acts as a broad continuum for the $a$ mode (in other words, as a reservoir).
-Moreover, the end-mirror cannot sustain any build-up of excitations, as they damp immediately (on any timescale related to $a$).
-It follows that from the perspective of the cavity mode, the end-mirror acts as a vacuum reservoir $|0 \rangle\langle 0|$, and that the state of the cavity and mirror may be written in factorizable form: $\rho_{I}(t) \approx \rho_{a,I}(t) |0 \rangle\langle 0|$.
+This equation is considerably simplified in the limit where $\gamma$ is large: in this case, $d$ acts as a broad continuum for $a$ (in other words, as a reservoir).
+Moreover, $d$ cannot sustain any build-up of excitations, as they damp immediately (on any timescale related to $a$).
+It follows that from the perspective of $a$, $d$ acts as a vacuum reservoir $|0 \rangle\langle 0|$, and that the state of the joint system may be written in factorizable form: $\rho_{I}(t) \approx \rho_{a,I}(t) |0 \rangle\langle 0|$.
 This allows us to write Eq.
-(15) in the Born-Markov approximation as
+(S15) in the Born-Markov approximation as

 Here, we have also made an adiabatic approximation, replacing $\rho_a(t')$ with $\rho_a(t)$, since significant contributions to the integrand only arise when $t'$ is within $\gamma^{-1}$ of $t$.
-Over this range of times, the mirror density matrix does not vary.
+Over this range of times, the density matrix of $d$ does not vary.
 To proceed, we must now evaluate the interaction picture Liouvillian operators to second-order, and then evaluate the integrals that arise.
-The following interaction-picture transformations for $d$ are used heavily in what follows [see Carmichael]:
+The following interaction-picture transformations for $d$ are used heavily in what follows (see \cite{carmichael2009statistical}):

 Similarly, the interaction picture transformations for $a$ are given as